 All attributes are members of one, or more, objectclass(es)

-Each attribute defines the data type that it may contain.
+Each attribute defines the data type (keyword is SYNTAX) that it may contain.

 Attributes can be optional (keyword is MAY) or mandatory (keyword is MUST) as described in the ASN.1 definitions for the objectclass of which they are a member.
 An attribute may be optional in one objectclass and mandatory in another.
 It is the objectclass which determines this property.

 One sees apparently random attributes being picked up from all over the place in the documentation - it's confusing at first but comes from the optional characteristic of most attributes.
 It allows a 'pick-n-mix' approach to populating an entry.
 Find the attribute you want, find the objectclass of which it is a member (there may be more than one), and hope that all the other attributes that you don't want to use in the objectclass are optional!
 Try browsing here to get a feel for this.

-Attributes can have single or multi values (as described in their ASN.1 definitions).
-Single means that only one data value may be present for the attribute.
-Multi means there can be one or or more data values for the attribute.
+Attributes can be SINGLE or MULTI valued (as described in their ASN.1 definitions).
+SINGLE-VALUE means that only one data value may be present for the attribute.
+MULTI-VALUE means the attribute can appear multiple times in an entry/object class with different data values.
 If the attribute describes say, an email address, there can be one, two or 500 definitions of the attribute each with a different mail address (it is multi) - this is one of a number of methods of dealing with email aliases in directory designs.
-Whereas it make no sense to have multiple passwords (the attribute for a password will always be single).
-The default for an attribute is multi (allow multiple values).
+The default for an attribute is MULTI-VALUE (allow multiple values).